Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 pip install cellpose matplotlib
 ```

-After it installs the location of the environment can be found by typing:
+After it installs, the location of the environment can be found by typing:
 ```cmd
 conda env list
 ```

-It should output similar list.
+It should output a similar list.

 ```
 # conda environments: